modelica-3rdparty/ElectricalEnergyStorage/README.md

 This package contains electric energy storage models and components for modeling these storages.
 A rough overview about the EnergyStorages library was presented at the Modelica conference 2011 in [A Modelica Library for Simulation of Elecric Energy Storages](http://modelica.org/events/modelica2011/Proceedings/pages/papers/17_4_ID_105_a_fv.pdf)

-It is planned to include this library in a future version of the Modelica Standard Library.

 ## Current release